 The right to freedom of expression is articulated in international agreements on human rights.
 Article 19, of both the Universal Declaration of Human Rights (UDHR) and the International Covenant on Civil and Political Rights (ICCPR), and articles 27 and 15 of the UDHR and the International Covenant on Economic, Social, and Cultural Rights (ICESCR) respectively, convey one’s right to music.
 These articles include the right to freedom of opinion and expression via any media, as well as the freedom to participate in cultural life and enjoy the arts.
 These pieces of international law dictate musicians’ freedom to express themselves through their art, as well as the right of all people to experience music without fear or negative repercussions.

 Despite its explicit protection in international law, the right to music remains in jeopardy today.
 In every region of the world, musicians are subject to persecution, censorship, and other threats to their personal safety and freedom.
-The statistics for 2015 noted 469 violations in over 70 different nations, approximately twice the number of cases from 2014.
-Censorship accounted for nearly half of these infringements, followed by prosecution, oppression, and imprisonment.
+The statistics for 2021 noted 1251 violations in 103 different nations.
+These infringements included censorship, prosecution, oppression, and imprisonment.
 Freemuse breaks censorship down into four distinct categories: political, religious, corporate, and censorship against women.
-While the historical majority of violations are grounded in politics, there was a significant rise in religiously motivated attacks on musical freedom in 2015.
+While the historical majority of violations are grounded in politics, there has been a significant rise in religiously motivated attacks on artistic freedom in recent years.

 Following a global conference on censorship held in Istanbul in 2006, Freemuse determined an international day of advocacy would be a valuable tool to combat encroachments on musical freedom by providing an opportunity for local organizations and networks to organize around a specific cause.
 Thus, March 3rd, 2007 was established as the first annual Music Freedom Day with journalists around the world conducting interviews with suppressed musicians and with radio executives endorsing censorship.
 The Canadian Broadcasting Corporation (CBC) was one of the most enthused partners and dedicated a week of programming to the event, featuring productions addressing censorship and a documentary on musical freedom.
 Freemuse also collaborated with a number of radio networks including the Daily Times Pakistan, British Broadcasting Corporation (BBC), Iraqi National News Agency, and Norwegian Broadcasting Corporation.
 Quotes from these programs and interviews were then publicized in the mainstream media across the globe.